Measles outbreak involving cases at a Philadelphia day care center expands, health officials say - KESQ

 All of the cases were in people who had no immunity to the virus, Philadelphia Department of Public Health spokesperson James Garrow said.

-A person who contracted measles outside the United States went to Children’s Hospital of Philadelphia in early December, the health department said, exposing three people at the hospital who later tested positive for the highly contagious virus.
+A person who contracted measles outside the United States went to Children’s Hospital of Philadelphia in early December, the health department said, exposing three people at the hospital, including a parent and child in a nearby room, who later tested positive for the highly contagious virus.

-One of the people exposed at the hospital attended a Philadelphia day care.
+The parent did not follow a quarantine and exclusion recommendation from the city health department, and the child attended a Philadelphia day care.
 Days later, two children from the day care were hospitalized with measles.

 “The Health Department was notified that a measles case attended a day care facility on December 20 and 21 and exposed children and staff there,” the department said in a statement.